-We operates five Universal Laser Systems laser cutters.
-All five systems are located in the Laser Cutter Lab in the Architecture Annex building.
+We operates four Universal Laser Systems laser cutters.
+All four systems are located in the Laser Cutter Lab in the Architecture Annex building.
 The lab is operated by trained staff for students and faculty from Architecture, Landscape Architecture, and Urban Planning.

 Please see the following information on how to have files cut.